PRESERVING OUR HISTORY

 A Harlem Welcome Center

-The Urban Civil Rights Museum will be a first stop for area visitors, with a focus on the development of Harlem as a “beacon for African American progress.”
+The Urban Civil Rights Museum in Harlem will be a first stop for area visitors, with a focus on the development of Harlem as a “beacon for African American progress.”
 Exhibitions and programs will use high- and low-tech interactives to create opportunities for exploration of Harlem-area attractions, historic and contemporary sites of interest.
 The Museum would look to partner with area organizations, tour companies, and institutions to serve as an orientation site for tours and activities, preparing visitors and residents alike with fun experiences.

 An Information Hub: This space will provide resources for residents and visitors on cultural opportunities throughout the area.